Oct 13 2010 (a 6 minutes read)

 I believe Peter's initial tweet, the one Stefano Bussolon commented and re-tweeted, taps into something Richard Saul Wurman wrote more than 30 years ago.

-For that conference, Wurman came up with this definition: the information architect is
+For that conference, Wurman came up with a three-headed definition.
+The information architect is:

 Anyway, the novel can be read as a whodunnit kind-of-story, where people get killed and a detective, Brother William, investigates.
 In the course of a week William manages to understand quite a lot of what is going on, including that an homicide is actually a suicide, that heresy has nothing to with the crimes, and that everything revolves around a book which should be long lost and forgotten.